Careers

 FA25:

+Students must participate in one 30 minute informational interview with a professional in the field of psychology or related field.
+It must be with someone who works in a career of interest to you.
 Students are responsible for identifying the professional they plan to interview and must prepare questions in advance to ask the interviewee.
 It is recommended that you take notes during the interview since you will be required to share your experience in your reflection paper.

 Students can consider using the Take a Triton to Work, Alumni Advisor Network,Tritons Connect or LinkedIn to find potential leads to interview.